mchobby/esp8266-upy/modled8x8/readme_ENG.md

 # Testing

-## Test with FrameBuffer
+## Using the FrameBuffer
 MicroPython offer a FrameBuffer to manage the data for the displays.

-The `ModLedRGB` driver (modled.py) have been developped against the FrameBuffer and will, then, take all the advantage of FrameBuffer manipulations (line drawing, text displaying, etc).
+The `ModLedRGB` driver (modled.py) have been developped on the top of the FrameBuffer and will, then, take all the advantage of FrameBuffer manipulations (line drawing, text displaying, etc).

-## library & examples
+## Simple examples

 Copy the library file `modled.py` and the test file `test.py` on your MicroPython board.